-We take the view that the scrutiny of subordinate legislation under the bill needs to be improved so that MP's and Peers can adequately review the orders before they become law.
+The scrutiny of subordinate legislation under the bill needs to be improved so that MPs and Peers can adequately review the orders before they become law.

-Schedule 8 - Consequential, Transitional, Transitory and Saving Provisions
+Schedule 8 - Consequential, transitional, transitory and saving provisions

 See our comments on clause 17.